What’s the best way to clean your windows?

 - Start by cleaning the frame with a brush and hot water.

-- Mix equal parts white vinegar and hot water (or one part ammonia to three parts water).
+- Mix 1/4 cup of white vinegar to two or three cups of hot water (or one part ammonia to three parts water).
 A drop of dish detergent helps remove waxy build-up from previous commercial cleaners.

 - Lightly scrub the entire glass with the sponge or window brush, then use the squeegee, held at a 30-degree angle to the glass, to remove the water.
 You’ll find the squeegee technique you like best, but try starting at the top and going across the glass horizontally, then moving down to the next wet area.
 Wipe the squeegee dry after each pass.
 It takes a bit of practice to get used to a squeegee, but you’ll love it when you do because it’s fast and effective.